jidongbsu/cs452-paging/README.md

  - Operating Systems: Three Easy Pieces: [Chapter 20: Advanced Page Tables](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-smalltables.pdf)
  - Operating Systems: Three Easy Pieces: [Chapter 21: Swapping: Mechanisms](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-beyondphys.pdf)

+Other reference:
+ - Intel Software Developer's Manual, we will call it the Intel SDM in this README.

 # Specification

 According to the textbook chapter 21: "**The act of accessing a page that is not in physical memory is commonly referred to as a page fault**".
 When a page fault happens, a kernel level function will be called to handle it, and this function is known as the page fault handler.
 In this assignment, you will develop a page fault handler in a Linux system.
 The Linux kernel has its own page fault handler.
 In this assignment, we do not intend to take over the default page fault handler, rather we try to maintain a separate handler, this handler will only handle memory pages mapped into a specific reserved memory region which the kernel will ignore.
 This memory region is in between virtual address 0x1000000000LL and virtual address 0x3000000000LL, and it is in the user space.